Ada-Developers-Academy/ada-precourse-v2/preparing-for-ada/starter.md

 ## Your Pre-Ada Responsibilities

 * Complete the installfest and make sure you have everything installed
-* Complete Each unit of the pre-ada material
+* Complete all the lessons in each topic of the Precourse Unit.

 ## Coding Exercises